CTCycle/ParaGraph-LLM-workflow/assets/docs/PACKAGING_AND_RUNTIME_MODES.md

 ## 6. Deterministic Build Notes

 - Backend dependencies are lockfile-backed through `runtimes/uv.lock` and installed into `runtimes/.venv`.
-- Frontend dependencies are lockfile-backed via `ParaGraph/client/package-lock.json` and installed via `npm ci` fallbacking to `npm install`.
+- Frontend dependencies are lockfile-backed via `ParaGraph/client/package-lock.json` and installed via `npm ci` (fallback `npm install`).
 - Tauri packaging requires Rust tooling on the build host (`cargo` + a default `rustup` toolchain such as `stable`).